Assessment centre tips for graduates

 Although you can never guarantee success, here are a few things you can do to prepare ahead of an assessment day:

-- Prepare some questions – The assessment process works both ways, and you probably want to work out whether this is really the right company for you.
+- Prepare some questions – The assessment process works both ways, and you'll want to work out whether their graduate jobs are right for you.
 Think of some questions in advance and, if you're struggling, check out this list for some inspiration.

 - Plan your outfit – Unless you've specifically been told to dress a certain way, it's always best to play it safe and go for something smart.
 Our guide to the different work dress codes has everything you need to know, including where to buy formal clothing on a budget.